well-typed/ghc-events-analyze/doc/blogpost/introducing.md

     W      2295049375ns    2.295s
     X      1734910406ns    1.735s

-_A_, _B_, etc. are the different kinds of events, corresponding to different ways of invoking _foo_.
-TODO: describe what kinds of conclusions we can draw from this.
+We have replaced the real names from this program with labels `A`--`X`.
+We can see that the top few most expensive variants of the function account for the majority of execution time.
+We could also see that the total of all these calls made up the vast majority of the whole program execution time (excluding GC).
+Thus we were able to focus our attention on the parts of the code where there was greatest opportunity to make imrovements.

-In this case the visualization of CPU usage over time didn't tell us much extra:
+In this case the visualization of CPU usage over time does not tell us much
+extra:

 ![foo](foo.timed.png)

-except that `foo` is indeed busy very consistently after an initial setup (at about 60% of CPU, with the garbage collector running at about 25% CPU).
+It is worth noting that when we generated the eventlog for this application we selected only user events and GC events (`+RTS -l-agu -RTS`).
+Excluding the thread scheduler events dramatically reduces the size of the eventlog, which in this case would have been too big otherwise. `ghc-events-analyze` does not rely on thread events being available, though you do then miss out on a per-thread breakdown of CPU activity.
+Moreover, since the creation of this diagram is relatively time consuming for large eventlogs, you can use the `--no-svg` option to omit it if you are interested only the totals and the breakdown.

 Availability
 ------------